webplatform/docs-wpd/Community/Community_Events/index.md

 =WebPlatform.org community events=

-Here, add Intro blurb on what our community events entail, how they fit into the Web Platform mission, and what we hope to achieve with them

-==Contributing to events==

-==Doc Sprint in a box: running your own community events==

-==Community events==
 ===Upcoming===
 * '''Every Wednesday'''—[[Meta:web_platform_wednesday|Web Platform Wednesday]]
 * '''13-SEP-2013'''—TENTATIVE: Doc Sprint @ New York, NY (Scott & Peter), might be merged with Patrick's event